diego-lda/diego-lda.github.io/Readme.md

 # Diego's Website

-This is my personal website, https://diego-lda.github.io/,  where you can find some information on me as well as browse some of the projects I have been involved with in the past.
+This is my personal website, https://diego-lda.github.io/.
+Here you can find some information about me as well as browse some of the projects I have been involved in.

 ### Website Overview